-North Korea is no stranger to unfounded myths and anecdotes.
-One such story is that they once owed a debt to then-Czechoslovakia (or Bulgaria, depending on who’s telling the tale) that they paid off with Korean ginseng.
+North Korean ginseng is the stuff of legends, quite literally.
+The DPRK itself is no stranger to unfounded myths and anecdotes.
+One such story is that they once owed a debt to then-Czechoslovakia (or Bulgaria, depending on who’s telling the tale) that they paid off with North Korean ginseng.

 Although Czechoslovakia and/or Bulgaria were not exactly massive ginseng fiends, they purportedly took the payment.
 20 tonnes of unconventional payment, after all, is better than no payment at all!

-Funny (and potentially apocryphal) anecdotes aside, it’s fairly well established that North Korean ginseng is the best in the world.
+Funny (and potentially apocryphal) anecdotes aside, it’s fairly well established that North Korean ginseng is the best in the world, and that they take the stuff very seriously.

 Can you buy ginseng in North Korea?

 We’re glad you’re asking obvious, easily answered questions, hypothetical reader – of course you can!
 And not just ginseng proper, but any ginseng-based product you can conceive of.
-There’s even a North Korean soap opera that revolves around the ginseng business.
+There’s even a North Korean soap opera that revolves around the ginseng business ( we will cover that in more detail later).

 Hold on though – what’s ginseng?